Plant DetailShow Menu

 Leaf Description:

 The odd pinnately compound leaves are 24-45 inches long with around 100 leaflets.
-Pinnae is linear lanceolate, gray-green, drooping, and lowermost are reduced to fibrous spines.
+Pinnae is linear lanceolate, gray-green, drooping, and lowermost are reduced to spines.
 Each leaflet is 6-10 inches long and 1/2 inch wide and slightly droops from the stem.
 Spines are present at the leaf bases.
-They are gray-green in color with hairs on the undersides.
+They are gray-green in color with scales on the undersides.

 • Bark: